 Quality and Reliability Assurance

-Astellas operates the Anti-Counterfeit Committee, led by the technology and quality assurance divisions, and has a product security division.
-Through these organizations, Astellas conducts monitoring, surveys, and countermeasures targeting not only counterfeit medicines, but also diversion, smuggling, theft and other such activities.
-When selling products, Astellas systematically introduces effective anti-counterfeit technologies, including serialization stipulated by regulations, based on pharmaceutical laws and regulations and risks in each market where products are sold, as well as product characteristics.
+Astellas operates the Anti-Counterfeit Committee, led by the supply chain management and quality assurance divisions, and has a product security division.
+These parts of Astellas conduct monitoring and surveys, and implement countermeasures targeting not only counterfeit medicines, but also diversion, smuggling, theft and related activities.
+When selling products, Astellas systematically introduces effective anti-counterfeit technologies, including product serialization of secondary product packaging as stipulated by regulations, based on pharmaceutical laws and regulations and risks in each market where products are sold, as well as product characteristics.
+In addition, Astellas carries out educational activities to prevent the spread of counterfeit medicines in collaboration with members of the pharmaceutical industry and organizations such as the World Health Organization (WHO), the PSI* and the Transported Asset Protection Association.
+We also proactively endeavor to support and cooperate with national governments and judicial authorities to crack down on counterfeit medicines.
+Astellas publishes its Position on Counterfeit Medicines on its website.

 Astellas has a recall system in place that is activated when the safety, efficacy or quality of a product is brought into question.
-The system ensures that relevant information is promptly passed on to medical institutions and other affected parties, and that a recall of the product in question is instigated.
-If an event affecting safety, efficacy or quality occurs, an internal committee is convened to assess the risk posed to patients, and a decision on a product recall is made based on the judgment of the committee.
+The system ensures relevant information is promptly passed on to medical institutions and other affected parties, and that a recall of the product in question is instigated.
+Astellas voluntarily initiated three product recalls in fiscal 2017.
+As of March 2018, no reports of any related health impairments had been received.

 Doping is an issue closely related to abuse and misuse of medicines in sports.
 It is a serious priority for the pharmaceutical industry given that it is not only associated with a risk of inducing serious side effects, but it can also become a breeding ground for the unauthorized distribution and counterfeiting of medicines.
 Astellas is working to identify the compounds under development that have the potential to be used in doping and to prevent the misuse of those compounds.